ADT Security System Review

 Our Hot Take on ADT Home Security

 With a 9.8 out of 10 rating from our team of security experts, ADT is as close to perfect as security systems can be.
-Our scoring method takes into account factors such as features and pricing, but also our very own hands-on experience with the system.
-And after living with ADT for several weeks, we concluded that right now, it is the best home security system for most people.
+Our scoring method takes into account factors such as features and pricing, but also our hands-on, stringent review process.
+And after living with ADT for three months, we concluded that right now, it is the best home security system for most people.

 Notably, we found that ADT offers the best equipment options and a reliable monitoring service.
 ADT also stands behind its industry-leading six-month money back guarantee, which is one reason we found this brand trustworthy.